Nicole Kiriakopoulos

 Discounted Cash Flow Model Example

 Let’s assume your company has projected its cash flow for the next five years.
 Beyond these five years of projected cash flow, we need to calculate a terminal value, which is the present value at year five of all subsequent cash flows.
 To do this, we need to assume a long-term growth rate for your company.
 In this example, we have chosen 3%, which is in line with the average long-term inflation rate.
+Why accurate financial projections are critical for valuations becomes evident when calculating terminal value and future cash flows.

 Next, to convert these future cash flows to their present value, we need to use a discount rate.
 A discount rate is the rate of return a reasonable investor requires in order to take on the risk of investing in a company.
 We often use the weighted average cost of capital as the discount rate, which includes a company’s cost of debt and equity.
 In this example, we have determined that this company’s discount rate is 15% based on an analysis of the company’s risk.